Padmaja Naidu Himalayan Zoological Park: Conservation

 The zoo includes an off-display breeding center for snow leopards and red pandas.
 Captive breeding of snow leopards was started in 1983, with leopards which were brought to the zoo from Zurich, the United States, and Leh-Ladakh.
 The red panda program was started in 1994 with individuals from the Cologne Zoo, the Madrid Zoo, Belgium, and the Rotterdam Zoo.
 In addition to these species, the zoo is breeding the Himalayan tahr, blue sheep, Himalayan monal, grey peacock pheasant, Himalayan salamander, blood pheasant and satyr tragopan.
-The zoo is famous for its conservation breeding programmes of the red panda, Himalayan salamander, Tibetan wolf, and snow leopard.
+The zoo is famous for its conservation breeding programmes of the red panda, Himalayan salamander, Tibetan wolf (Himalayan Wolf), and snow leopard.